Timo Kahlen. Works with Wind

 the actual event."
 (Dr. Jule Reuter, Berlin 2001)

-This video proposal for an immaterial sculpture
+Kahlen's proposal for an immaterial public sculpture made of steam

-"Kahnweiler-Prize for Sculpture" 2001
+was nominated for the "Kahnweiler-Prize for Sculpture" 2001

 in Rockenhausen, Germany

 Timo Kahlen.
-Proposal for Immaterial Memorial,
+Proposal for Immaterial Memorial, Oslo 2006

 Memorial for Tsunami victims